-If you buy it online, you’ll have another choice to make: have the ticket booklet shipped to you or get an electronic voucher that you’ll exchange for a booklet when you hit your first attraction.
+If you buy it online, you’ll have another choice to make: have the ticket booklet shipped to you or get electronic tickets delivered to your phone.

 If you have the booklet shipped, you won’t have to exchange anything.
 You can just head on into the sites you want to visit.
 However, I’d be worried about misplacing the booklet before my trip.
 Plus, it’s another thing to pack and keep track of.

 I’d prefer to get the tickets on my mobile phone so it’s one less thing to worry about.

 Is the Houston CityPASS Worth It?

 If you’re interested in visiting at least four of the attractions, I think the Houston CityPASS is a great buy!
 If you visit all five, that’s even better.
 By choosing the most expensive combination of attractions, you’ll save a whopping 47%!

 That’s a savings that’s hard for any traveler to pass up.

 Thanks so much for reading, and enjoy your trip to Houston!